 Christmas Tree Rash

-Formally known as pityriasis rosea, Christmas tree rash is a fine, itchy, scaly rash that first appears as a single patch on the chest, abdomen or back.
-After the first appearance, it may spread as small patches to other parts of the body.
+Formally known as pityriasis rosea, Christmas tree rash appears initially as a single patch on the chest, abdomen or back but then spreads into smaller patches to other parts of the body.
 The rash often forms a pattern resembling the outline of a Christmas tree.
 Flare ups usually last 4-10 weeks, but severe cases can continue for 12 weeks or longer.

 Medicated lotions, both over the counter and prescription, may lessen itchiness and speed up healing time.
 Oral antihistamines can also soothe itching.
 Christmas tree rashes may heal faster with exposure to ultraviolet light, and phototherapy may be used to treat more persistent outbreaks.